Decentralized Voltage Control of AC Microgrids with Constant Power Loads using Control Barrier Functions: Conclusions

 \section{Conclusions}

-This study investigates the voltage regulation problem of an AC Microgrid network with high penetration of CPLs in the network.
-The mathematical analysis follows a reformulation of the d-q network dynamics to a cascaded system composed by a nominal and an error subsystem.
-In the former, a known constant load demand is assumed, while the latter captures the error between the true and the nominal voltage trajectories.
-Necessary and sufficient conditions are analytically formulated to guarantee the existence of a robust positive invariant set $\mc{S}$ under the solution of the error dynamics through the adoption of suitable control barrier functions.
-Then, a nonlinear PI controller was proposed to achieve constrained regulation of the nominal voltage dynamics to desired references.
-It was proven that the true voltage trajectories satisfy $v(t) \in \left\{z(t) \right\} \oplus \mc{S}$ at all times.
-Furthermore, constrained regulation of the true voltage RMS value with respect to a set $\mbb{V}$ was demonstrated in an simulation scenario.
+This study investigates the voltage regulation problem of an AC Microgrid network with high penetration of CPLs.
+Necessary and sufficient conditions are analytically derived to guarantee boundedness of the network voltages within a tube centred at a nominal trajectory, where the tube is defined by suitable control barrier functions.
 The mathematical analysis of this paper provided an insight on the interaction between the nonlinear load and the proposed controller parameters.
-This methodology allowed, firstly, a characterization of the CPL effect on the closed-loop system vector field.
-Subsequently, this knowledge was exploited to derive appropriate conditions on the magnitude of the controller tuning parameters such that the cascaded system admits asymptotically stable equilibria and satisfies the desired operational constraints.
-Future works will aim to address the conservativeness on the size of the safe set, rising from always assuming a worst-case scenario on the value of the nominal trajectory.
-Furthermore, it is also necessary to investigate the adoption of a supervisory controller that exploits the properties of the primary control system and achieves economic operation.
+This methodology allowed a characterization of the CPL effect on the closed-loop system vector field.
+Subsequently, this knowledge was exploited to derive appropriate conditions on the magnitude of the controller tuning parameters such that the network system admits asymptotically stable equilibria and satisfies the desired operational constraints.
+Future works aim to address the conservativeness on the size of the feedback gain, stemming from deriving a constant, time-invariant, bounding function and assuming a worst-case scenario for the nominal voltage and load demand values.
+Furthermore, the development of an adaptive tube width according to the load demand will be investigated, in order to accommodate actuation limitations in the form of bounds on the injected currents and address extreme load conditions such that Assumption \ref{ass:load_demand} is violated.